caffeinated/beverage/README.md

 ```

 ### Changing The Bootstrap Path
-Caffeinated Beverage does not provide the means to change your bootstrap directory path, **because** it's a simple edit you need to make within a few of your application files (don't worry, it's nothing complicated).
+Caffeinated Beverage does not provide the means to change your bootstrap directory path, **because** it's a simple edit you need to make within the three following files (don't worry, it's nothing complicated):

+- `public/index.php`
+- `bootstrap/app.php`
+- `bootstrap/autoload.php`

 #### Step 1: Updating `public/index.php`
 First off, you'll be wanting to change the following two `require` paths within your `public/index.php` file: